github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 and scale-up Lambda log groups for the smoke job ID, then confirms that the MiniStack EC2 API reports an active runner instance created by scale-up.

-The test then invokes the pool Lambda with a pool size of one and verifies that it creates a second EC2 runner.
-For both the scale-up and pool runners, it invokes the scale-down Lambda and verifies the GitHub runner DELETE request, the subsequent GitHub API `404`, the scale-down log entry, and EC2 termination.
+The test then invokes the pool Lambda with a pool size of one and verifies every expected GitHub API route for pool reconciliation, including the installation, token, runner-list, and registration-token calls, before confirming that it creates a second EC2 runner.
+For both the scale-up and pool runners, it invokes the scale-down Lambda and verifies every expected GitHub API route, including installation resolution, token creation, runner listing, runner-state lookup, and runner deletion.
+It then verifies the GitHub runner `404`, checks the scale-down log entry as supplementary evidence, and verifies EC2 termination.
 The pool schedule is configured for a far-future date because the test invokes the Lambda directly.